Interview with Jeff Hildreth - One

 Description

-Jeff Hildreth grew up in a colliery village where his father was a miner.
-When he left school he started working at a tailor’s shop.
-He didn’t enjoy working in the shop and was happy to volunteer for the RAF and was accepted for to train as a pilot, navigator or bomb aimer.
-He considered the length of time for training and decided that being a wireless operator would get him operational quickly and would suit him best.
-When he crewed up he was happy that his pilot and two gunners were all instructors and so he admits happily that this increased his confidence.
+Jeff Hildreth grew up in a colliery village where his father was a miner. he left school and started working at a tailor’s shop, which he didn’t enjoy.
+He volunteered for the RAF and was accepted to train as a pilot, navigator or bomb aimer.
+He considered the amount of training for each and decided that being a wireless operator would get him operational sooner and suited him more.
+When he crewed up he was happy that his pilot and two gunners were all instructors and admits that this increased his confidence.
 On one operation they were attacked by a Fokke Wulf 190 which they shot down.
-He recalls that during briefing they were told of the crews that had not returned and as they had returned they began to have a false sense of being lucky.
+He recalls that, during briefing, they were told of the crews that had not returned.
 After the war Jeff became an engineer with the East Midlands Electricity Board.

 Creator